List of Atlantic hurricane records: Most intense

 2005's Hurricane Rita and 2024's Hurricane Milton are tied as the fifth strongest Atlantic hurricane in terms of barometric pressure.
 Rita is one of three tropical cyclones from 2005 on the list, with the others being Wilma and Katrina at first and ninth, respectively, while Milton is the only storm from the 2024 season to be on the list.
 However, with a barometric pressure of 895 mbar (hPa; 26.43 inHg), Rita and Milton are both the strongest tropical cyclone ever recorded in the Gulf of Mexico.
 In between Milton and Camille is 1980's Hurricane Allen.
 Allen's pressure was measured at 899 mbar.
 Hurricane Camille is the eighth strongest hurricane on record.
 Camille is the only storm to have been moved down the list due to post-storm analysis.
 Camille was originally recognized as the fifth strongest hurricane on record, but was dropped to the seventh strongest at the time in 2014, with an estimated pressure at 905 mbars, tying it with Hurricanes Mitch, and Dean.
 Camille then was recategorized with a new pressure of 900 mbars.
 Mitch and Dean share intensities for the tenth strongest Atlantic hurricane at 905 mbar (hPa; 26.73 inHg).
 Hurricane Maria is in eleventh place for most intense Atlantic tropical cyclone, with a pressure as low as 908 mbar (hPa; 26.81 inHg).
 In addition, the most intense Atlantic hurricane outside of the Caribbean Sea and Gulf of Mexico is Hurricane Dorian of 2019, with a pressure of 910 mbar (hPa; 26.9 inHg), next most intense in the open ocean was Hurricane Irma of 2017, with a pressure of 914 mbar.

 Many of the strongest recorded tropical cyclones weakened prior to their eventual landfall or demise.
 However, five of the storms remained intense enough at landfall to be considered some of the strongest landfalling hurricanes – five of the eleven hurricanes on the list constitute five of the top ten most intense Atlantic landfalls in recorded history.
-The 1935 Labor Day hurricane and Hurricane Melissa made landfall at peak intensity, tying for the most intense Atlantic hurricane landfall.
+The 1935 Labor Day hurricane made landfall at peak intensity, making it the most intense Atlantic hurricane landfall.
+Hurricane Melissa made landfall near New Hope in Westmoreland Parish, Jamaica with a pressure of 897 mbar (hPa; 26.49 inHg), making it the second most intense Atlantic hurricane landfall.
 Hurricane Camille made landfall in Waveland, Mississippi with a pressure of 900 mbar (hPa; 26.58 inHg), making it the third most intense Atlantic hurricane landfall.
 Though it weakened slightly before its eventual landfall on the Yucatán Peninsula, Hurricane Gilbert maintained a pressure of 900 mbar (hPa; 26.58 inHg) at landfall, making its landfall the third strongest, tied with Camille.
 Similarly, Hurricane Dean made landfall on the peninsula, though it did so at peak intensity and with a higher barometric pressure; its landfall marked the fifth strongest in Atlantic hurricane history.